mmakaay/flask_micron/docs/users/plugins.rst

 created once.

-Put differently: when implementing a *[Single]* hook function, your plugin will override existing behavior.
+Put differently: when implementing a *[Single]* hook function, your plugin can override existing behavior.
 Other hook functions will extend the behavior.

 .. _user_plugins_writeplugin:

 How to write a plugin
 ---------------------

-A Flask-Micron plugin is nothing more than a collection of hook functions.
+A Flask-Micron plugin is nothing more than a collection (e.g. object or module) of hook functions.
 Hook functions have the same name as the hook that they must act upon.

 The standard way to implement a plugin, is to derive a class from the :class:`MicronPlugin <flask_micron.MicronPlugin>` class.
 The derived plugin